OrdnanceSurvey/OS-Terrain-50-stylesheets/Geopackage stylesheets (pre July 2023)/QGIS stylesheets (QML)/README.md

 These are **QML** files for OS Terrain 50 contours in **Geopackage** format for use in **QGIS**.

-*They have been designed to work with the data as it is supplied.*
+*They have been designed to work with the data as it is supplied, downloaded from the OS Data Hub **prior to July 2023***

 ## Quick start guide